wjkoznarek/du-cybersecurity-bootcamp/README.md

     - `$ ansible-playbook /etc/ansible/roles/filebeat-playbook.yml`

-- **Optional:** To configure Metricbeat on your web VMs run the following command
+- To configure Metricbeat on your web VMs run the following command

-  - Edit `/etc/ansible/files/metricbeat-config.yml` to include the ELK Stack IP address.
+  - Edit [/etc/ansible/files/metricbeat-config.yml](Ansible/files/metricbeat-config.yml) in the control node to include the ELK Stack IP address.
+You should also change the default login credentials.

 ```yml
 output.elasticsearch: